gmc314/chess/README.md

   - Rank and file will be standard.
   - Colour of the pawn determines valid move direction.
   - What is a valid move?
-    - Determined by type, path, and obstructions
+    - Determined by name, path, and obstructions
   - Castling conditions:
     1. King and rook are in their starting positions
     2. No pieces in the way